Gotham Knights promises to take you to a "dynamic and interactive" open-world Gotham City later this year.

 Another rumor pertains to the release date.
 On Christmas Day, the official Gotham Knights' Twitter account posted a 'Happy Holidays' image from the team at WB Games Montréal, which includes presents, a gym setup, and most notably, a poster dedicated to the Flying Graysons.

 For those that are unaware, the Flying Graysons were a group of trapeze artists and Robin's family members that were ultimately killed, leading to the latter becoming a crime fighter.
 The poster in question has a touring date of Tuesday, July 16 to Sunday, July 2, with many believing one of these to be the release date for the game.
-This is purely speculation (and looks to be disproved) as neither of those dates land on a Tuesday or a Sunday in 2021 - plus the game has now been delayed until 2022.
+This is purely speculation (and looks to be disproved) as neither of those dates landed on a Tuesday or a Sunday in 2021 - plus the game has since been delayed until October 2022.

 More interestingly, the bottom of the poster mentions that Haly's Circus will take place at Robinson Park, a location used by Poison Ivy during the No Man's Land comic book storyline.
 There's a much higher chance this one is real.